nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 - A provider delete pointer request contains a URL that resolves to a single DocumentReference however the custodian property does not match the ODS code in the fromASID header.

 #### relatesTo.code ####
-If the code is not set to the following values then an error must be returned:
+If the code is not set to the following values then an error MUST be returned:
 - replaces
 - transforms
 - signs